 Temporary work agencies pledging ‘more collaboration’, ‘smoother information flow’ and ‘better synergy’ with one other is likely to put off the hard-nosed contractor, in business on their own account or not, when eyeing their potentially competing services.

-Throw in the term ‘SDM’ (Swedish Derogation Model), to explain the need for such a closer working relationship between umbrella and agency; owing to rules not due to come into force until October, and there’s a risk the contractor might switch off.
+Throw in the term ‘SDM’ ('Swedish Derogation Model'), to explain the need for such a closer working relationship between umbrella and agency; owing to rules not due to come into force until October, and there’s a risk the contractor might switch off altogether.

-But when these words are exchanged as management terms of endearment between, say, umbrella companies and recruitment agencies, the contractor should begin to take more of an interest.
+But when the buzzwords are exchanged as management terms of endearment between, say, umbrella companies and recruitment agencies, the contractor should begin to take more of an interest.

 The wake-up call is that all four phrases, which have been on the lips of umbrellas and agents ever since guidance to the rules - the Agency Workers Regulations - was published earlier this month, could signal an unprecedented boost in the continuity of contractor working, roles and earnings.

-Put into freelance parlance, considerably less time sat ‘on the bench’ should result from one of the increasingly popular solutions (- the SDM) being adopted by umbrellas in a bid to put their contractors beyond the AWR’s reach.
+Put into freelance parlance, considerably less time sat ‘on the bench’ should result from one of the increasingly popular solutions (- the SDM) being adopted by umbrella companies, in a bid to put their contractors beyond the AWR’s reach.

-That’s because under the SDM, indicated in the guidance as a way to remove umbrella temps from the AWR’s aim of equal pay from the assignment’s 12th week, the provider of the worker would employ them on a permanent PAYE basis.
+That’s because under the SDM, indicated in the guidance as a way to remove umbrella temps from the AWR’s potentially unwanted provision of equal pay from the assignment’s 12th week, the provider of the worker would employ them on a permanent PAYE basis.

-The minimum outlay during such “non-working periods” must be at least 50% of the worker’s basic pay on-assignment and, the SDM conditions add, cannot be less than the national minimum wage.
+The minimum outlay during such “non-working periods” must be at least 50% of the worker’s basic pay on-assignment and, add the SDM conditions, cannot be less than the national minimum wage.

 With these boxes ticked, the AWR rights to equal pay cancel out – as long as the worker is permanently employed by the umbrella which, through the SDM, must also take steps to find assignments for the worker.

-This additional duty provides the first explanation as to why umbrellas are getting cosy with recruiters, with their synergy and collaboration talk.
+This additional duty provides the first explanation as to why umbrellas are getting cosy with recruiters, with all their 'synergy' and 'collaboration' talk.

 But it is the AWR itself, quite apart from the opt-out method of the SDM, which ties umbrellas and recruiters close together, as both are defined as a ‘temporary worker agency.’

-As a result, “information flow between agencies and umbrellas” will be “paramount” one advisor said, pointing out that a worker’s contract may need changing, based on data from the agent, for an umbrella to ensure up-to-date records and compliance with the AWR.
+As a result, “information flow between agencies and umbrellas” will be “paramount” said one adviser, pointing out that a worker’s contract may need changing, based on data from the agent, for an umbrella to ensure up-to-date records and compliance with the AWR.

 Not forgetting the end-users, one umbrella company said that actually “all partners in the supply chain for temporary labour need to come together” to make an assessment of each worker’s status under the AWR, where the SDM is used.